 Table of Contents

 For years, organizations have tried to retrofit Privileged Access Management (PAM) tools into the public cloud.
 Jump boxes.
 Vaults.
 Session recording.
 Manual provisioning.
-None of it scales and it doesn’t scratch the surface of the cloud privilege problem.
+None of the traditional PAM elements scale or fit the nuances of the cloud.
+Privilege works differently in the cloud.
+Let’s talk about why.

-It’s about permissions.
-Thousands of them.
-Scattered across humans, machines, AI agents, pipelines, third parties, and services.
+The result is massive permission sprawl across humans, machines, pipelines, AI agents, third parties, and cloud services.
 In AWS alone, there are more than 18,000 permissions.
-Of those, 1,095 are privileged; capable of creating backdoors, exfiltrating data, or disabling security controls.
+Of those, 1,095 are privileged – powerful enough to create backdoors, exfiltrate sensitive data, or disable critical security controls.

 Privilege Lives in Permissions, Not ‘Admin Accounts’